 BEL-AIR FINE ART

-The creative destruction is in the heart of the work of Omar Hassan and Sandra Shashou.
+For its third participation at the "Art Elysées" fair, the group of galleries Bel-Air Fine Art presents international and French artists who tackle several major themes of contemporary art: destruction, creation, escape and dialogue .
+For his stand in Pavilion A, creative destruction is at the heart of the work of Omar Hassan and Sandra Shashou.
 Despite a brutal plastic technique, fragility is inherent in their production.
-Porcelain, this fragile material used by Jeff Koons in partnership with the Bernardaud company, offered him the opportunity to design a concrete and hypperrealist balloon like the bathers of the international artist Carole Feuerman who seem has been fixed in time.
+Porcelain, this fragile material used by Jeff Koons in partnership with the Bernardaud House, offered him the opportunity to design a balloon tangible and hyperrealist like the bathers of the international artist Carole Feuerman who seem to be fixed in time.